MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Due to limitations currently within the macOS Flutter engine, `getNotificationAppLaunchDetails` will return null on macOS versions older than 10.14.
 These limitations will mean that conflicts may occur when using this plugin with other notification plugins (e.g. for push notifications).

 The `schedule`, `showDailyAtTime` and `showWeeklyAtDayAndTime` methods that were implemented before macOS support was added and have been marked as deprecated aren't implemented on macOS.

+##### Linux limitations

+Gnome shell will only show notifications from applications which registered in [desktop files](https://developer.gnome.org/integration-guide/stable/desktop-files.html), if no desktop file which base name matches the application id was found, your notification will not be showed.
+For more information, see [this](https://developer.gnome.org/GNotification/#Preliminaries).

 ## 📷 Screenshots